Music-and-Culture-Technology-Lab/omnizart/README.md

 To check with linters, execute `make check`.

-You don't have to achieve a full score on pylint check, just pass 9.5 points still counted as a successful check.
+You don't have to achieve a perfect score on pylint check, just pass 9.5 points still counted as a successful check.

 ### Caution!
 There is convenient make command for formating the code, but it should be used very carefully.